Why You Should Stand up, Move More, and Sit Less

 In short: It's time to stand up.

-One study of middle-aged adults found those who broke up their sedentary hours the most—by frequently getting out of their chairs for a bit—had waists that were more than an inch smaller than their sedentary peers.
+One study of middle-aged adults found those who broke up their sedentary hours the most—by frequently getting out of their chairs for a bit—had waists that were more than an inch smaller than others who were similar to them but not active.

 How to make it a habit

 Breaks from sitting don't have to be long, but they do have to be frequent to have an impact on your waistline.
-Use a reminder system that will provide regular prompts whenever you're sedentary—whether it's a watch that beeps, a timer that ticks or a computer program that gives you a pop-up reminder.
+Use a reminder system that will provide regular prompts whenever you're sedentary, like a timer that ticks.
 Sound like too much?
 Consider this: Related studies suggest that people with highly sedentary habits live shorter lives and have a greater risk of heart disease—even if they exercise regularly.
-So make it a point to stand up and move throughout the day.
+So try to make it a point to stand up or move more are you are able to throughout the day.

 More On